Uniquely Me Board- About Us

 Mrs. Waller is an experienced Medical Social Worker with over 20 years working in the hospital.
 Her journey began as an infant as she was born in Vietnam at the height of the Vietnam Conflict.
 In the beginning living in an Orphanage & having to overcome multiple medical issues of her own by surviving Poilo, Measles and Rheumatic Fever she became a caregiver at the age of 10 caring for her father who had a Traumatic Brain Injury due to car accident.
 In 2015 Piece by Piece Care Management, LLC was established as an Thanks independent Care Management Company.
 I take the “Google” out of the search in Advocating for my Clients in finding the “Right level of care at the Right time.” www.piecebypiececare.com Piece by Piece Care Management is committed to helping others navigate the healthcare system.
 In working in conjunction with The NFL PA DFW Chapter Healthcare Initiatives she also heads up The Healthcare Committee to assist Retired Professional Athletes consisting of Former NFL Players navigate through the Healthcare System through Events and Networking meetings.
 She is a Graduate of Leadership McKinney Class 2016.
 Member of McKinney Chamber of Commerce since 2015.
 Vice President of McKinney Morning Pride Lions Club.

 In 2017 we brought our second son into the world.
-We found out during our 16 week ultrasound that he would have a limb difference, but no other diagnosis.
+We found out during our 16 week ultrasound that he would have a limb difference and was missing both his arms, but no other diagnosis.
 We spent the rest of the pregnancy wondering what Nicholas’s life would be like and how he would adapt.
 It was a very hard time for us, there was so much we didn’t know and we felt so unprepared.
 We didn’t know what we would need or what the next step would be.
 It was in the NICU, that we first heard of TAR (Thrombocytopenia Absent Radius) .
 The next few days were a whirlwind of information; Nicholas had fractures in both his shins, he had no knee joints, and was needing multiple platelet and red blood cell transfusions.
 As a new mom and dad to a sweet boy with TAR we wanted to learn as much as we could.
 However it was very difficult finding information, and what we could find was old and didn’t give us much hope.
 Most doctors had never seen TAR, and some hadn’t even heard of it.

-Nicholas is now two and he is unstoppable.
+Nicholas is now three and he is unstoppable.
 We are so proud of both our boys.
 What we have learned in this journey is that we have a fun loving, amazing and outgoing little boy who will do anything he puts his mind too.
 He is unique and perfect, just like so many other amazing families we have met.
 People are all different and unique, this isn’t a weakness, they arent “less than”.
 These differences are strengths and should be embraced.
 Our hope is to help new families on this journey.
 We are here to help raise awareness, and to give families, friends and individuals with TAR and rare disorders a place to come together and share their stories, find resources, and information.

 Welcome to the uniquely awesome community!